Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Loading.md

 # Loading

 Loading is a common component that is used to give information about the ongoing operations.
-Loading indicators display the loading status of the content or screen.
+Loading indicators display the Loading status of the content or screen.
 You can use this component if it is not possible to measure the time or progress status.

-Following are the instances where loading is used:
+Following are the instances where Loading is used:

-- When users cannot interact with any other components or content on the current screen while it is loading, you have to dim the UI or the content.
-In this case, you can display the loading indicator in the center of the screen.
+- When users cannot interact with any other components or content on the current screen while it is Loading, you have to dim the UI or the content.
+In this case, you can display the Loading indicator in the center of the screen.
-- When the content cannot be displayed or the completion time is unpredictable while it is loading, you can display the loading indicator over the entire content area.
+- When the content cannot be displayed or the completion time is unpredictable while it is Loading, you can display the Loading indicator over the entire content area.
-- When loading an app, you can display the loading indicator with the app logo.
+- When Loading an app, you can display the Loading indicator with the app logo.

 ![Loading](./media/loading.png)

 ## Create with property

-To create a loading using property, follow these steps:
+To create a Loading using property, follow these steps:

-1. Create loading using the default constructor:
+1. Create Loading using the default constructor:

     ```cs
     utilityBasicLoading = new Loading();
     ```

-2. Set the loading property:
+2. Set the Loading property:

     ```cs
     string[] imageArray = new string[36];